 -While there are no specific answers for this question, you could be experiencing feelings or there might be cues that signal that its time.
 For instance, you realize that you are going to spending a significant amount of time in this area and you’re ready to plant your roots here without having to pay rent every month.
 Or you’ve been saving up for this milestone and you’re financially ready.

 2. Why should I consider buying as opposed to renting?

 -There are new homes on the market everyday and real estate is constantly changing.
 Typically, buying a house is more cost efficient than renting.
 How you ask?
 When you purchase a home, you’re investing into your future.
-You put your hard work and time into this house making it a home and ultimately increasing the value!
 Also, there are some perks such as tax deductions and home equity putting money back into your pocket.

 3. Financially, how do I know I can do this?